-As I get ready to send my oldest daughter to preschool for the first time, I am consumed with emotions.
-I always pictured that it would be her crying, not wanting me to leave or begging me to stay at school with her but nope!
+As I get ready to send my oldest daughter to preschool for the first time, tears creep into my eyes.
+I always pictured that it would be her crying, not wanting me to leave or begging me to stay at school with her, but nope!
 Not my daughter.

-She is beyond excited to start school.
+She’s beyond excited to start school.
 Leaving me for a while doesn’t seem to phase her.
 In fact, it’s completely the opposite of what I expected.
-It’s me that’s having a hard time which is catching me completely off guard.
+It’s me that’s having a hard time, not her.

-If you have followed my blog at all, you know that I suffer from anxiety.
-I also consider myself a highly sensitive person so, it’s probably not surprising that I am having a hard time with this.
-However, I still never thought that a normal part of life, such as sending your kid to school, could be so damn hard.
+If you’ve been following my blog, you know that I suffer from anxiety.
+I also consider myself a highly sensitive person, so it’s probably not surprising that I’m having a hard time with this.
+However, I still never expected her starting school to be so emotional.

-I know my daughter is going to have a blast, make friends and learn lots of new things.
-So, if I know that she is going to love it, why am I having such a hard time letting her go?
+I know my daughter will have fun, make friends and learn lots of new things.
+So, if I know that she’s going to love it, why am I having such a hard time letting her go?